Apostle Junia: To Make Disciples with a Carrot or a Stick?

 Jesus shows us to spread the seed of God's word far and wide - and leave it up to God whether the seed takes root.
 This is not something that can be forced by smashing idols, disrespecting other religions, or making Christianity a national religion.

-Jesus showed us how to invite people to drink of the living water to find freedom, joy, and abundant life.
+Jesus showed us how to invite people to drink of the living water to find freedom, joy, and an abundant life.
 If Christians offer limitations, restrictions, guilt, and a meagre life, they are not offering Jesus.
 If Christians offer exclusion and division, they are not offering God's love.

 Elaine Ricker Kelly Author is empowering women with historical fiction about women in the Bible and early church and Christian blogs about women in leadership, church history and doctrine.
 Her books include: